-This comprehensive year-long course provides a framework for understanding Western civilization, its intellectual and cultural lineage, weaknesses as well as strengths.
-Its roots are broader than often supposed including ancient Hebrew and Mesopotamian civilizations.
-The first semester will cover people, events, religion, art, philosophy, and literature from Ancient Mesopotamia, with a strong emphasis on Ancient Greece as the beginning of the Western heritage, to the Enlightenment era.
-Second semester will cover developments from the Enlightenment to the present.
+This comprehensive year-long course provides a framework for understanding Western civilization, its intellectual and cultural lineage, weaknesses, and strengths.
+Its roots are broader than often supposed, including ancient Hebrew and Mesopotamian civilizations.
+The first semester will cover people, events, religion, art, philosophy, and literature from Ancient Mesopotamia, with a strong emphasis on Ancient Greece as the beginning of the Western heritage to the Enlightenment era.
+The second semester will cover developments from the Enlightenment to the present.